Social Media Tips & Strategies

 1. Align Your Core Messaging

 • Get Investor Quotes: Reach out to your lead investor for a quote.
-This adds immense credibility and demonstrates a strong partnership.
+This adds credibility and demonstrates a strong partnership.
 Make it easy for them by providing a few pre-approved options they can tweak or use as is.

 • Finalize the "Why": Why did you raise this money?
 Is it for international expansion, new product development, or scaling the team?
 Clearly define what this funding enables.
 Your customers and future employees care more about the "what's next" than the dollar amount itself.